Academic Program (Including Add/Drop/Withdraw)

 Please note that restrictions apply.
 Courses in other divisions that duplicate the contents of a College of Arts and Science course do not count toward the College degree.
 For details, students must check with an adviser in the College Advising Center before registering for any courses in other divisions.
 If a course is not approved, students will not receive credit for it.
 Independent study or internship courses taken in other divisions of the University do not count toward the College degree.
 If such courses are taken at schools outside the University, the credit will not transfer to the College.

-Also excluded from credit toward the degree are any courses taken in the School of Continuing and Professional Studies once a student is registered in the College.
+Also excluded from credit toward the degree are any courses taken in the School of Continuing and Professional Studies, and/or in the Liberal Studies Program, once a student is registered in the College.

 Credit for Internet and online courses will not be counted toward the baccalaureate degree.